Del wrote:Bouncy Castle wrote::oops:

 The only Dead Parrot phrase permitted is "Shall I make some more tea?" and "Would you like another scone?" although the scone one can be tricky.... dependant upon the number of scones already eaten and the relatives current weight and how they are feeling about that at that particular moment in time....

-Users browsing this forum: Who's Wee Dug and 18 guests
+Users browsing this forum: Ghost and 8 guests